matfish2/vue-formular/README.md

 * `requiredIf` `string` - make the field required only if another field was filled with a value (typically a select or checkbox).
 The field would only display when required.
 To set specific values for requiring the field use the following format: `otherField:val1, val2`
+* `requiredAndShownIf` `string` - same as `requiredIf`, excecpt that the field also is hidden when it is not required.
 * `email` `boolean` - Automatically set to `true` for `vf-email`
 * `number` `boolean` - Automatically set to `true` for `vf-number`
 * `min`,`max`,`between` `number` -